atkphpframework/achievo/README.md

 To Get Started
 ==============
-Achievo can be hosted on a standard web application AMP stack (Apache/MySQL/PHP), and is compatible with current AMP stack versions (e.g. PHP 5.4.x, MySQL 5.5.x), although currently Achievo makes use of some deprecated PHP features.
+Achievo can be hosted on a standard web application AMP stack (Apache/MySQL/PHP), and is compatible with current AMP stack versions (e.g. PHP 5.4.x and MySQL 5.5.x, although currently Achievo makes use of some deprecated PHP features).

 The most convenient way to get started is to clone the [Achievo GitHub repository](https://github.com/atkphpframework/achievo) to your webserver.